We deal with many agreements and know what to look out for. We can help you with:

-Confidentiality agreements are used to restrict:
+Confidentiality agreements can be used to restrict:

 - Employees – confidentiality should be a standard employment term but further restrictions may be needed for senior team members or developers especially if they are working on commercially sensitive projects

 - Anyone given access to your intellectual property or inventions or involved in developing apps/platforms

 - Agents and distributors used to facilitate your sales